mylestraut/multiClipboard/README.md

 # multiClipboard
 A program that copies a certain phrase to your clipboard so it can be pasted as an email response without having to type a long message.

+Copy this file to you computer and run it from the terminal to copy the phrase to your clipboard.